dgouldin/django-modernizr/README.rst

    ``'modernizr.middleware.ModenizrMiddleware',``

-   The order of MIDDLEWARE_CLASSES is important: the Debug Toolbar middleware must come after any other middleware that encodes the response's content (such as GZipMiddleware).
+   The order of MIDDLEWARE_CLASSES is important: the Modernizr Middleware middleware must come after any other middleware that encodes the response's content (such as GZipMiddleware).

-   Note: The debug toolbar will only display itself if the mimetype of the response is either `text/html` or `application/xhtml+xml` and contains a closing `</body>` tag.
+   Note: The modernizr code will only display itself if the mimetype of the response is either `text/html` or `application/xhtml+xml` and contains a closing `</body>` tag.

    Note: Be aware of middleware ordering and other middleware that may intercept requests and return responses.
-Putting the debug toolbar middleware *after* the Flatpage middleware, for example, means the toolbar will not show up on flatpages.
+Putting the modernizr middleware *after* the Flatpage middleware, for example, means the toolbar will not show up on flatpages.

 #.
 Add `modernizr` to your `INSTALLED_APPS` setting so Django can find the
-   template files associated with the Debug Toolbar.
+   template files associated with the modernizr.

-   Alternatively, add the path to the debug toolbar templates (``'path/to/modernizr/templates'`` to your ``TEMPLATE_DIRS`` setting.)
+   Alternatively, add the path to the modernizr templates (``'path/to/modernizr/templates'`` to your ``TEMPLATE_DIRS`` setting.)

 Configuration